Safe + Sounder: Choate's COVID-19 Response Plan

 Informed by the School’s mission and the guiding principles to create the most Choate-like experience possible—academically, residentially, and professionally—our reopening plan is built upon the understanding that the safety and well-being of our community is of utmost importance.
 Science, technology, education, and partnership are the cornerstones of our plan.
 Here you will find important aspects of the plan that will allow us to resume living and learning together.

-Use the "hide" class on any of the panels below to hide/unhide.
+Toggle the "hide" class on any of the panels below to hide/unhide (instructions below).
 When in Compose mode, a red, dashed outline will indicate whether it's hidden on the front end.
-Instructions:

 - Click the gear icon of the appropriate Content Element